 Don’t limit yourself to thinking that activewear is meant only for gym rats and sports enthusiasts.
 Athleisure, as the word suggests, is the combination of athletics and leisure and can easily be described as comfortable clothing, while streetwear transforms similar products into opinionated and fashionable statements.

 So, if your customer base has a strong active culture, you should choose and market your products with that in mind.
 Find a specific niche and work around the culture surrounding it.
 Choose sport-specific products, give them a new twist and a unique personality.
-Offer rash guards to surfers, leggings to yoga enthusiasts, visors and polo shirts to tennis players, or create a whole swimwear line.
+Offer rash guards to surfers, printed leggings to yoga enthusiasts, visors and polo shirts to tennis players, or create a whole swimwear line.

 If, however, you aim to offer products to the more general public, emphasize the importance of comfort in everyday life.
 Think of yourself, your friends, and colleagues and what are their needs that your product line can satisfy.
 Choose products that fit the athleisure trend.
 Be sure to include a bag or two as an accessory.